hyperledger/fabric/docs/source/CONTRIBUTING.rst

 This process is intended to provide a consistent and controlled path for major changes to Fabric and other official project components, so that all stakeholders can be confident about the direction in which Fabric is evolving.

-To propose a new feature, first, check
+To propose a new feature, first, check the
-`JIRA <https://jira.hyperledger.org/projects/FAB/issues>`__ and the `Fabric RFC repository <https://github.com/hyperledger/fabric-rfcs/>`__ to be sure that there isn't already an open (or recently closed) proposal for the same functionality.
+`GitHub issues backlog <https://github.com/hyperledger/fabric/issues>`__ and the `Fabric RFC repository <https://github.com/hyperledger/fabric-rfcs/>`__ to be sure that there isn't already an open (or recently closed) proposal for the same functionality.
 If there isn't, follow `the RFC process <https://github.com/hyperledger/fabric-rfcs/blob/main/README.md>`__ to make a proposal.

 Contributor meeting
 ~~~~~~~~~~~~~~~~~~~